isc1/clockutc/README.md

 Qt includes several different versions of these files.
 Depending on what version you are running, that will determine which copies of those files you need.
-If you don't copy the .dll files from the .zip file, and build clockutc.exe yourself, then after you have opened the project in Qt Creator, see:
+If you don't copy the .dll files from the .zip file, and instead build clockutc.exe yourself, then after you have opened the project in Qt Creator, see:

 - Tools > Options > Build & Run > Qt Versions